-The earliest congestion controls known are Jacobson's TCP Reno [15] and Ramakrishnan and Jain's DECbit scheme [22].
-To provide smoother transmission rate than that given by TCP, several TCP-like window-based congestion control mechanisms have been proposed, including the general AIMD [1, 3] and TEAR [2].
-These mechanisms use a moderate window decrease parameter to reduce rate variability, meanwhile use a matching window increase parameter to satisfy TCP-friendliness.
+The earliest congestion controls known are Jacobson's TCP Tahoe [17] and Ramakrishnan and Jain's DECbit scheme [24].
+To provide smoother transmission rate than that given by TCP, several TCP-like window-based congestion control mechanisms have been proposed, including the general AIMD [1], [3] and TEAR [2].
+These mechanisms use a moderate window decrease parameter to reduce rate variability, meanwhile using a matching window increase parameter to satisfy TCP-friendliness.

-Non-linear control was initially considered not robust and not suitable for practical purposes [13].
+Nonlinear control was initially considered not robust and not suitable for practical purposes [15].
 On the contrary, Bansal and Balakrishnan [4] proposed binomial controls that interact well with TCP.
-Binomial controls are memory-less in that they use only the current window size in their control rules.
-Our controls are fundamentally different from memory-less binomial controls.
-To our knowledge, our proposed scheme presents the first set of window-based TCP-friendly congestion controls that use history information in their control rules.
-By doing so, our controls improve transient behavior without sacrificing smoothness in steady state.
+Binomial controls are memoryless in that they use only the current window size in their control rules.
+Our controls are fundamentally different from memoryless binomial controls.
+To our knowledge, not much work has focused on using history information in control rules (an exception is [12] which uses history to adapt its backoff strategy).
+We proposed and evaluated the first set of window-based TCP-friendly congestion controls that use history information to improve transient behavior without sacrificing smoothness in steady state.

-Another approach to provide smoother transmission rate is equation-based congestion controls [5, 6, 7], first proposed in [23].
-In these schemes, the end-systems measure the packet loss rate and round-trip time, and use the TCP-friendly equation [19] to compute the transmission rate.
-Two comparisons [1, 9] of equation-based and window-based congestion controls have shown that equation-based schemes and window-based AIMD share similar transient behavior but equation-based schemes provide higher smoothness.
+Another approach to provide smoother transmission rate is equation-based congestion controls [5]-[7], first proposed in [25].
+In these schemes, the end-systems measure the packet loss rate and RTT, and use the TCP-friendly equation [21] to compute the transmission rate.
+Two comparisons [1], [9] of equationbased and window-based congestion controls have shown that equation-based schemes and window-based AIMD share similar transient behavior but equation-based schemes provide higher smoothness.
 However, the aggressiveness of equation-based schemes is limited by the nature of rate-based control, which lacks a self-clocking mechanism for overload protection as in window-based control.
-In [21], Bansal et al. integrate self-clocking into the equation-based control to enhance its safety in deployment.
-They also compared such enhanced control with other slowly-responsive but smooth congestion control schemes such as binomial controls.
+In [23], Bansal et al. add a parameter to control the degree of self-clocking in the equation-based control to enhance its safety in deployment.
+They also compared such enhanced control with other slowly responsive but smooth congestion control schemes such as binomial controls.
 Their simulation results show that all schemes become less competitive to standard TCP in a highly dynamic environment.
 They also have the problem of converging slowly to fairness in case of sudden increase/decrease of available bandwidth.
 Notably, equation-based schemes use more history information up to eight congestion epochs [5].
-Therefore, our work is a step toward enhancing transient measures like aggressiveness by exploring the design space between window-based memory-less control schemes and equation-based schemes that make use of longer history.
+Therefore, our work is a step toward enhancing transient measures like aggressiveness by exploring the design space between window-based memoryless control schemes and equation-based schemes that make use of longer history.